yilisnataly/yilisnataly/README.md

 :heart: DevOps | :black_heart: Gym | :blue_heart: Travel

- Mi nombre es ***Yilis*** y recien he completado un Bootcamp en el área de DevOps.
-Tengo un backgroud técnico en donde he trabajado con diversas técnologias como: Linux, MySQL, Python, Docker, Kubernetes, Helm charts, Ansible, Terraform, GCP, AWS, CI/CD, Jenkins, GitHub actions, GitHub, Prometheus y Grafana.
+ I am ***Yilis*** and I have recently completed a coding Bootcamp in DevOps, so I am constantly updating my skills.
+I have a technical backgroud where I have been working with several technologies, such as, Linux, MySQL, Python, Docker, Kubernetes, Helm charts, Ansible, Terraform, GCP, AWS, CI/CD, Jenkins, GitHub actions, GitHub, Prometheus y Grafana.

- Aqui podras encontrar algunos de mis proyectos, que pueden ser aplicables al mundo laboral.
+ Here you might find some of my projects where I have been working on.

+ 🔭I’m looking for new opportunities as a Junior Devops to consolidate my knowledge in the new technologies learned.

 #### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> How about some stats ?